Jōdo Shinshū: History

-Shinran (founder)
+Shinran

-Shinran (1173–1263) lived during the late Heian to early Kamakura period (1185–1333), a time of turmoil for Japan when the emperor was stripped of political power by the shōguns.
-Shinran's family had a high rank at the Imperial court in Kyoto, but given the times, many aristocratic families were sending sons off to be Buddhist monks instead of having them participate in the Imperial government.
-When Shinran was nine (1181), he was sent by his uncle to Mount Hiei, where he was ordained as a śrāmaṇera in the Tendai sect.
+Shinran (1173–1263) lived during the late Heian to early Kamakura period (1185–1333), a time of turmoil for Japan when the Emperor was stripped of political power by the shōguns.
+Shinran's family had a high rank at the Imperial Court in Kyoto, but given the times, many aristocratic families were sending sons off to be Buddhist monks instead of having them participate in the Imperial government.
+When Shinran was nine years old in 1181, he was sent by his uncle to Mount Hiei, where he was ordained as a śrāmaṇera in the Tendai sect.
 Over time, Shinran became disillusioned with how Buddhism was practiced, foreseeing a decline in the potency and practicality of the teachings espoused.

 Shinran left his role as a dosō ("practice-hall monk") at Mount Hiei and undertook a 100-day retreat at Rokkaku-dō in Kyoto, where he had a dream on the 95th day.
 In this dream, Prince Shōtoku appeared to him, espousing a pathway to enlightenment through verse.
 Following the retreat, in 1201, Shinran left Mount Hiei to study under Hōnen for the next six years.
 Hōnen (1133–1212) another ex-Tendai monk, left the tradition in 1175 to found his own sect, the Jōdo-shū or "Pure Land School".
-From that time on, Shinran considered himself, even after exile, a devout disciple of Hōnen rather than a founder establishing his own, distinct Pure Land school.
+From that time on, Shinran considered himself, even after exile, a devout disciple of Hōnen rather than a founder establishing his own, distinct Pure Land Buddhist school.

 During this period, Hōnen taught the new nembutsu-only practice to many people in Kyoto society and amassed a substantial following but also came under increasing criticism by the Buddhist establishment there.
 Among his strongest critics was the monk Myōe and the temples of Enryaku-ji and Kōfuku-ji.
 The latter continued to criticize Hōnen and his followers even after they pledged to behave with good conduct and to not slander other Buddhists.

-In 1207, Hōnen's critics at Kōfuku-ji persuaded Emperor Toba II to forbid Hōnen and his teachings after two of Imperial ladies-in-waiting converted to his practices.
+In 1207, Hōnen's critics at Kōfuku-ji persuaded Emperor Go-Toba to forbid Hōnen and his teachings after two of imperial ladies-in-waiting converted to his practices.
 Hōnen and his followers, among them Shinran, were forced into exile and four of Hōnen's disciples were executed.
-Shinran was given a lay name, Yoshizane Fujii, by the authorities but called himself Gutoku "Stubble-headed One" instead and moved to Echigo Province (today Niigata Prefecture).
+Shinran was given a lay name, Yoshizane Fujii, by the authorities but called himself Gutoku "Bald Fool" instead and moved to Echigo Province (today Niigata Prefecture).